geojunky/plume-tracker/README.md

-EtaVD       : as Eta, but at validation-depth dataVD      : as data, but at validation-depth cidVD       : as cid, but at validation-depth tracComp    : composition of tracer id given by --tracer-flavour,
+EtaVD       : as Eta, but at validation-depth dataVD      : as data, but at validation-depth cidVD       : as cid, but at validation-depth tracComp    : composition (as a fraction) of tracer id
-              at a model depth given by --start-depth
+              given by --tracer-flavour, at a model depth given by --start-depth
 ```

 ## (ii) Postprocessing with `plotPlumeAscentRate.py`